Resident234/php.net/pages/www.php.net_language.oop5.overloading.php.md

 This is a misuse of the term overloading.
-This article should call this technique &quot;interpreter hooks&quot;.
+This article should call this technique "interpreter hooks".

 #

-A word of warning!&#xA0; It may seem obvious, but remember, when deciding whether to use __get, __set, and __call as a way to access the data in your class (as opposed to hard-coding getters and setters), keep in mind that this will prevent any sort of autocomplete, highlighting, or documentation that your ide mite do.

-Furthermore, it beyond personal preference when working with other people.&#xA0; Even without an ide, it can be much easier to go through and look at hardcoded member and method definitions in code, than having to sift through code and piece together the method/member names that are assembled in __get and __set.

-If you still decide to use __get and __set for everything in your class, be sure to include detailed comments and documenting, so that the people you are working with (or the people who inherit the code from you at a later date) don&apos;t have to waste time interpreting your code just to be able to use it.
+A word of warning!
+It may seem obvious, but remember, when deciding whether to use __get, __set, and __call as a way to access the data in your class (as opposed to hard-coding getters and setters), keep in mind that this will prevent any sort of autocomplete, highlighting, or documentation that your ide mite do.<br><br>Furthermore, it beyond personal preference when working with other people.
+Even without an ide, it can be much easier to go through and look at hardcoded member and method definitions in code, than having to sift through code and piece together the method/member names that are assembled in __get and __set.<br><br>If you still decide to use __get and __set for everything in your class, be sure to include detailed comments and documenting, so that the people you are working with (or the people who inherit the code from you at a later date) don&apos;t have to waste time interpreting your code just to be able to use it.

 #

 First off all, if you read this, please upvote the first comment on this list that states that &#x201C;overloading&#x201D; is a bad term for this behaviour.
 Because it REALLY is a bad name.
-You&#x2019;re giving new definition to an already accepted IT-branch terminology.

-Second, I concur with all criticism you will read about this functionality.
+You&#x2019;re giving new definition to an already accepted IT-branch terminology.<br><br>Second, I concur with all criticism you will read about this functionality.
 Just as naming it &#x201C;overloading&#x201D;, the functionality is also very bad practice.
 Please don&#x2019;t use this in a production environment.
 To be honest, avoid to use it at all.
 Especially if you are a beginner at PHP.
 It can make your code react very unexpectedly.
-In which case you MIGHT be learning invalid coding!

-And last, because of __get, __set and __call the following code executes.
+In which case you MIGHT be learning invalid coding!<br><br>And last, because of __get, __set and __call the following code executes.
 Which is abnormal behaviour.
-And can cause a lot of problems/bugs.
+And can cause a lot of problems/bugs.<br><br>

 ```
 <?php

 class BadPractice {
-&#xA0; // Two real properties
+  // Two real properties
-&#xA0; public $DontAllowVariableNameWithTypos = true;
+  public $DontAllowVariableNameWithTypos = true;
-&#xA0; protected $Number = 0;
+  protected $Number = 0;
-&#xA0; // One private method
+  // One private method
-&#xA0; private function veryPrivateMethod() { }
+  private function veryPrivateMethod() { }
-&#xA0; // And three very magic methods that will make everything look inconsistent
+  // And three very magic methods that will make everything look inconsistent
-&#xA0; // with all you have ever learned about PHP.
+  // with all you have ever learned about PHP.
-&#xA0; public function __get($n) {}
+  public function __get($n) {}
-&#xA0; public function __set($n, $v) {}
+  public function __set($n, $v) {}
-&#xA0; public function __call($n, $v) {}
+  public function __call($n, $v) {}
 }

 // Let&apos;s see our BadPractice in a production environment!